Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Introduction

-Several methods to protect artificial neural networks (ANNs) and data in distributed applications have been proposed.
-To protect models and/or input data, many different cryptographic approaches have been used, including secure multiparty protocols (MPC)~\cite{DBLP:conf/iclr/TramerB19}, (additive) homomorphic encryption (HE)~\cite{DBLP:journals/corr/abs-1811-09953}, garbled circuit (GC) based techniques~\cite{DBLP:conf/dac/RouhaniRK18}, or combinations of the former~\cite{DBLP:conf/sp/MohasselZ17,DBLP:conf/uss/JuvekarVC18,DBLP:conf/uss/LehmkuhlMSP21,DBLP:conf/uss/Chandran0OS22}.
-While HE and MPC already provide very efficient solutions for linear operations, the non-linear activation functions of ANNs lead to very large overheads in these schemes.
-Newer approaches thus split up the operations of ANNs and compute the linear components via HE or MPC and the non-linear activation functions via GCs \cite{DBLP:conf/asiacrypt/ChangL01, DBLP:conf/mmsec/BarniOP06, DBLP:journals/ejisec/OrlandiPB07, DBLP:journals/tifs/BarniFLS011, DBLP:conf/sp/MohasselZ17, DBLP:conf/ccs/LiuJLA17, DBLP:conf/ccs/RiaziWTS0K18, DBLP:conf/ccs/MohasselR18, DBLP:conf/uss/MishraLSZP20}.
-Unfortunately, all of these approaches need a number of communication rounds linear in the depth of the ANN, as switching the underlying techniques between ANN layers without communicating seems to be impossible.
-Even worse, in many approaches, the communication volume massively grows with the depth of the network~\cite{DBLP:conf/ccs/LiuJLA17,DBLP:journals/corr/abs-1811-09953}.
-This high communication volume is often a massive bottleneck compared to the runtime of the scheme.
-As discussed above, to prevent this bottleneck, one needs to avoid the switching of cryptographic techniques between the layers.
-It follows that minimizing communication, for example, by staying within a single technique, helps to reduce runtime if all layer types can be computed efficiently within this technique.
-Since ML in a non-private setting has benefited from the use of GPUs, employing them to speed up distributed private inference (DPI) is a logical step.
-Garbled circuits are the technique which requires the least amount of communication.
-However, due to the very sequential structure of garbled circuits, there was no clear way to use the parallelity provided by GPUs.
+Many different cryptographic approaches have been used to protect the data in distributed ML applications, including secure multiparty computation (MPC)~\cite{DBLP:conf/iclr/TramerB19}, homomorphic encryption (HE)~\cite{DBLP:journals/corr/abs-1811-09953}, garbled circuit (GC) based techniques~\cite{DBLP:conf/dac/RouhaniRK18}, or combinations of the former~\cite{DBLP:conf/sp/MohasselZ17,DBLP:conf/uss/JuvekarVC18,DBLP:conf/uss/LehmkuhlMSP21,DBLP:conf/uss/Chandran0OS22}.
+While HE and MPC already provide quite efficient solutions for linear operations, the non-linear components of artificial neural networks (ANNs) lead to very large overheads in these schemes.
+Newer approaches thus split up the operations of ANNs and compute the linear components via HE or MPC and the non-linearities via GCs \cite{DBLP:conf/asiacrypt/ChangL01, DBLP:conf/mmsec/BarniOP06, DBLP:journals/ejisec/OrlandiPB07, DBLP:journals/tifs/BarniFLS011, DBLP:conf/sp/MohasselZ17, DBLP:conf/ccs/LiuJLA17, DBLP:conf/ccs/RiaziWTS0K18, DBLP:conf/ccs/MohasselR18, DBLP:conf/uss/MishraLSZP20}.
+Unfortunately, switching the cryptographic techniques seems to always require communication between the data owner(s) and the inference device or between multiple inference devices which jointly perform the inference.
+This results in a linear number of communication rounds in the number of transitions from linear to non-linear layers (and vice versa) in the model architecture.
+Consequently, the computation of a linear layer that follows a non-linear layer must always wait for the completion of the required communication, slowing down the computation significantly.
+Even worse, in many approaches, the communication volume massively grows with the depth of the network~\cite{DBLP:conf/ccs/LiuJLA17,DBLP:journals/corr/abs-1811-09953}, turning communication volume into a massive bottleneck compared to the computational cost of the schemes.
+Excessive volumes of communication can be avoided by staying within a single technique, as long as all layer types can be computed efficiently within the chosen technique.
+Compared to other MPC techniques, GCs require the least amount of online communication.
+Several works have proposed and analyzed the usage of binary GCs for protecting machine learning~\cite{DBLP:conf/icisc/SadeghiS08, DBLP:conf/dac/RouhaniRK18, DBLP:conf/uss/RiaziS0LLK19}.
+While keeping online communication rounds low, binary GCs are not well-suited for the arithmetic of ANNs, resulting in huge and slow circuits.
+In their fairly recent seminal work, Ball et~al. generalized the concept of GCs to \emph{arithmetic GCs}~\cite{DBLP:conf/ccs/BallMR16}, which can be tailored to accommodate ANN-specific arithmetic \cite{DBLP:journals/iacr/BallCMRS19}, significantly outperforming previous binary GC approaches. \schemename{} builds on the cryptographic building blocks of these works, extends them with efficient power-of-two scaling in the Chinese remainder theorem representation, demonstrates their applicability in the offline-online scenario and supports GPU acceleration.